-UK.
+Sirococcus tsugae on Cedrus atlantica in the UK.
 Image courtesy of Forest Research.

-atlantica.
+A canker extending into the phloem on C. atlantica.
 Image courtesy of Forest Research.

 Is there a need for a detailed PRA or for a more detailed analysis of particular sections of the PRA?
 If yes, select the PRA area (UK or EU) and the PRA scheme (UK or EPPO) to be used.